Nabamitajava21/CODSOFT/README.md

 # CODSOFT
-Hi.
-I'm Nabamita Nath and this is my first Git Repository for my first Internship in CodSoft.
+This is my first Git Repository for my first Internship in CodSoft.
+Author - Nabamita Nath